 Travel Vaccines Clinic in Anaheim CA, Close to Disneyland

 It takes planning and preparation to stay healthy when traveling.
 When it comes to travel safety, vaccinations are among the greatest options.
-Some areas that are being visited will need a travel vaccine required, as well as certification showing you’ve received the vaccine.
+Some areas that are being visited will require a travel vaccine, as well as certification showing you’ve received the vaccine.
 Contact us today or request an appointment online if you plan to travel, to learn about which vaccines are routine, recommended, or required.
 We are conveniently located at 710 S Brookhurst St. Suite A, Anaheim, CA 92804 (less than 3 miles away from Disneyland).